fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p>AWS <b>Application Discovery Service</b><a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/what-is-appdiscovery.html">[1]</a> </p>
 <ul>
-  <li>helps you plan your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers.</li>
+  <li>helps you <u>plan</u> your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers.</li>
   <li>Types: Agentless and Agent Based</li>
 </ul>